Bemegride: Synthesis

+Society and culture

 John Bodkin Adams case

-Bemegride was the drug which suspected serial killer Dr John Bodkin Adams who failed to prescribe correctly to his patient Gertrude Hullett.
-Hullett took an overdose of barbiturates on 19 July 1956 but Adams only gave her a single 10cc dose of bemegride three days later on the 22nd, despite having acquired 100cc for her treatment.
+Bemegride was the drug which suspected serial killer John Bodkin Adams who, as a general practitioner, failed to prescribe correctly to his patient Gertrude Hullett.
+Hullett took an overdose of barbiturates on 19 July 1956, but Adams only gave her a single 10cc dose of bemegride three days later on the 22nd, despite having acquired 100cc for her treatment.
 Hullett died the next day on 23 July 1956.
 Adams was charged but never tried for her murder.